 However, much like a job in sales, online dating also requires a lot of work and perseverance.
 The goal is for your profile to stand out among a sea of other potential matches.
 Which leads to the ultimate question: How do you close the deal?

-In celebration of National Singles Week, Chemistry.com and the Smart Dating Academy set out to determine just that.
+A 2012 study by Chemistry.com and the Smart Dating Academy set out to determine just that.
 From a pool of 1,000 single men and women, they found what really turns daters on — and off — when browsing potential suitors online.
-Here are two rules of thumb, based on your photos and your content:
+Here are two rules of thumb, based on your photos and profile content: